 The third provision specifies what the defendant is to prove in the second phase of a disparate impact trial.
-He must prove that the disputed employment practice is "required by business necessity," bears a substantial and demonstrable relationship to effective job performance."
-It can be argued that "bears a substantial and demonstrable relationship to effective job performance" is somewhat stronger than the Griggs definition, "manifestly related to the employment is question."
-It should be noted, however, that in another formulation of the business necessity definition, the Griggs Court held that a test should "bear a demonstrable relationship to successful performance of the jobs for which it [is] used."
-The words "successful" from the Griggs decision and "effective" from the bill are synonyms.
-Thus the only difference between the bill's
+He must prove that the disputed employment practice is "required by business necessity,"57 or "bears a substantial and demonstrable relationship to effective job performance."58 It can be argued that "bears a substantial and demonstrable relationship to effective job performance" is somewhat stronger than the Griggs definition, "manifestly related to the employment in question."
+It should be noted, however, that in another formulation of the business necessity definition, the Griggs Court held that a test should "bear a demonstrable relationship to successful performance of the jobs for which it [is] used."60 The words "successful" from the Griggs decision and "effective" from the bill are synonyms.
+Thus the only difference between the bill's definition and the Griggs definition appears to be the addition of the word "substantial" to the bill's definition.
+This does not appear to be an important difference in practice: even the Wards Cove Court seems to imply that the relationship needs to be "substantial," when it holds that an "insubstantial justification . . . will not suffice."61 Furthermore, the bill's definition is consistent with

-58 S. 2104, 101st Cong., 2d Sess § 4 (k) (B) (1990).
+57 S. 2104, 101st Cong., 2d Sess § 4(k)(B) (1990).

-Amendment in the Nature of a Substitute to H.R.
+58 Amendment in the Nature of a Substitute to H.R.
 4000, 101st Cong., 2d Sess. § (3) (o).
-As noted above, this language has was adopted by the House Education and Labor Committee, and Senate sponsors have also agreed to this language.
+As noted above, this language was adopted by the House Education and Labor Committee, and Senate sponsors have also agreed to this language.

-60 Griggs v.
+59 Griggs v.
 Duke Power Co.
-401 U.S. 431 at 432.
+401 U.S. at 432.